Dual-award between The University of Manchester and the University of Tokyo

 How to apply

-There are up to three fully funded studentships available for suitable candidates to start this four-year programme in April 2025.
+There are up to four fully funded studentships available for suitable candidates to start this 4-year programme in April 2027.

 Candidates will need to meet all of the minimum entry requirements.

-Applications will open for candidates to apply for approved projects at The University of Manchester during the week commencing 26 February 2024 and will close on 29 April 2024.
+Applications will open for candidates to apply for approved projects at the University of Manchester during the week commencing week commencing 23 February 2026 and will close on 27 April 2026.

 Iconic building at the University of Tokyo